sunscrapers/djoser/README.md

 }
 ```

-Run migrations (if you are using Django 1.7+ or South) - this step will create tables for `auth` and `authtoken` apps:
+Run migrations – this step will create tables for `auth` and `authtoken` apps:

     $ ./manage.py migrate